libapps/libapps-mirror/nassh/doc/FAQ.md

 ### How do I send Ctrl-W, Ctrl-N or Ctrl-T to the terminal?

+*** note
+  This section does not apply to macOS.
+That platform has no "Open as Window" option, but macOS also does not capture any Ctrl based shortcuts.
+If want to capture Cmd-W, etc..., then unfortunately there currently is no way of doing that.
+Sorry.
+***

   Chrome blocks tab contents from getting access to these (and a few other) keys.
 You can open Secure Shell in a dedicated window to get around this limitation.
 Just right-click on the Secure Shell icon and enable